valleyjo/valleyjo.github.io/_posts/2014-07-26-microsoft-intern-pro-tips.md

 ---
 header-text:
-categories:   Microsoft Internship
+categories:   Microsoft intern tips
 active-tab:   blog
 layout:       post
 title:        "Microsoft Internship Pro Tips"
 date:         2014-7-26 17:55:00
 ---

 I just finished my internship with Microsoft and I wanted to share some pro tips while they're still fresh on my mind.
 Some background information: I was a SDE Intern with OneDrive and I did receive a full time offer for after graduation.

 ###Start dates: your lucky number is three
 Chose the third start date if you can.
 I started on the first possible day and it was too early.
 There weren't many interns on campus yet and it took me until around week four to make some solid friendships.
 All of my friends were still around for a few weeks when I left and there were still official programs being put on by the MS intern program.